indrora/foxGopherClient/readme.md

 Remarks
 -------

 This is *really* bad code for the most part.
-It pulls mean tricks with the WPF visual helpers at times (see the function <code>IndexSubmit</code> in NetGopherClient.xaml.cs ) and occasionally doesn't do any form of documentation.
+It pulls mean tricks with the WPF visual helpers at times (see the function <code>IndexSubmit</code> in Window1.xaml.cs ) and occasionally doesn't do any form of documentation.
 It makes lots of assumptions about the format of files and generally doesn't make many allowances for the horrible things some servers do.